ithesadson/ithesadson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Helm.
+- 🔭 I'm currently working as a DevOps Intern at Ouva.
-- 🌱 I’m currently learning programming language , Kubernetes and DevOps.
+- 🌱 I'm currently interested in DevOps, Helm, Kubernetes, Git, Linux and Open Source Projects.
 - 👯 My contributions for some open source projects: KEDA & LibreOffice <br>
 link to my new scaler creation PR that I sent to KEDA: https://github.com/kedacore/keda/pull/4355
 link to my PR I sent to KEDA fixing a bug in the Cassandra Scaler: https://github.com/kedacore/keda/pull/4162